SolaceProducts/terraform-provider-solacebroker/docs/guides/provider.md

 ## Object Relationships

 Broker inter-object references must be correctly encoded in Terraform configuration to have the apply operation work.
 This requires an understanding of the PubSub+ event broker objects.
-For more information about each object consult the [SEMP API reference](https://docs.solace.com/API-Developer-Online-Ref-Documentation/swagger-ui/software-broker/config/index.htm) and especially look for "Identifying" attributes that give a hint to required already configured objects.
+For more information about each object consult the [SEMP API reference](https://docs.solace.com/API-Developer-Online-Ref-Documentation/swagger-ui/software-broker/config/index.htm) and especially look for "Identifying" attributes that give a hint to required pre-existing objects.
 For example:

 ```terraform